WokLibCodeClub/woklibcodeclub.github.io/README.md

 The instructions are in this project, but there are lots of gaps where the coder needs to work out how to make the clock work properly.

+* ### Space Race

+This is a based on an old arcade game.
+The player has to control a rocket and move it from the bottom to the top of the screen while avoiding asteroids which are coming from left and right.
+The asteroids and the rocket are Python turtles.
+The instructions show how to build up the game using trinket, but the same code will work in any Python editor.

+* ### Hangman

+This is a version of the word-guessing game Hangman, which is more than 100 years old (but before computers were invented people had to play using pen and pencil).
+The instructions show how to build up the game using trinket; the code will work in other Python editors, except that the clear screen function does not act in exactly the same way in every editor.

 * ### LetterA

 This is a very detailed introduction to Pygame Zero, going in small steps through the process of displaying and moving a text box around the screen.
 It develops into a game for two players at one computer, with letters chasing each other around the screen.